Dawit-Sh/CupofteaV2/_posts/2023-9-9-killing the ego.md

 3. ## Practice forgiveness
 Forgiveness is the act of letting go of anger and resentment towards someone who has wronged us.
 When we forgive, we free ourselves from the negative emotions that are holding us back.
-> “Anger is the punishment we give ourselves for someone else's mistake.”
+> “Anger is the punishment we give ourselves for someone else's mistake.” <br>
 - Gautama Buddha

 people are not perfect and are fond to make mistakes and cause chaos knowing or unknowingly. it could be so they can gain power, money or whatever is of status at the time being and sometimes it can be unconscious and just a simple dumb mistake, but getting angry being bothered by this. letting it get to you, the thought of revenge and the regurgitation of those thoughts do good for us.
 Learn to let go, learn to understand what is within your control and what is not within your control, the **dichotomy of control** calls it seneca